During 14.5 hour meet of military commanders, India tells China to reduce troops at Depsang Bulge

 Indo-China military level talks to focus on Finger Area, Depsang Plains

-Further the Indian side also insisted on complete restoration of status quo ante in all areas of eastern Ladakh prior to May 5.
+Further, the Indian side also insisted on complete restoration of status quo ante in all areas of eastern Ladakh prior to May 5.
 Sources tell OneIndia that more such meetings are on the anvil.
 The future meetings would discuss the road map for the overall restoration process.
-Both sides would also discuss restoring tranquility in the region, which has been witnessing tensions off late.
+Both sides would also discuss restoring tranquillity in the region, which has been witnessing tensions off late.

 The meeting took place in the backdrop of the first phase of disengagement at Galwan, Gogra and Hot Springs.
 Both sides have also created buffer zones that would not be patrolled by either armies for sometime.